 In general the DPA program is not being run as intended in regards to time, intensity or frequency.
 DPA has shown to have very little effect on the physical activity levels of the students.
 In order to properly address the decreasing levels of physical activity in Canadian children, the Daily Physical Activity program needs significant changes in order to be effective.

 Patton, Ian T., "School-based physical activity in children: An evaluation of the Daily Physical Activity program in Ontario elementary schools."
 (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 846.